SSH isn't only a great interactive tool but also a resource for

 The line exec ssh-agent

-$SHELL runs the agent and then invokes the given shell
+$SHELL runs the agent and then invokes the given shell in

-environment is stored in a file for all other SSH clients.
+is stored in a file for all other SSH clients.

 Setup SSH Agent Environment and load the Keys in